rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. cpp:function:: boolean CNetSubSystem::IsRunning (void) const

 	Returns ``TRUE``, when is TCP/IP network is available and configured.
 If DHCP is enabled, this means that an IP address is already bound.

+.. cpp:function:: const char *CNetSubSystem::GetHostname (void) const

+	Returns the hostname, which has been handed over to the constructor.

 .. cpp:function:: CNetConfig *CNetSubSystem::GetConfig (void)